Tutsi: Origins and classification

+Central Sudanic peoples likely form another part of the ancestry of the Tutsi.
+Central Sudanic farmers and herders entered Rwanda and Burundi in 3000 BC, and some of their cultural practices have remained following their assimilation by the Bantu.
+For example, in Central Sudanic–speaking societies, women are kept away from cattle.
+Among the Tutsi (and the neighbouring Hima people to the north), women are strictly forbidden to milk cows (especially menstruating women).

-The definition of "Tutsi" people have changed through time and location.
-Social structures were not stable throughout Rwanda, even during colonial times under the Belgian rule.
-The Tutsi aristocracy or elite was distinguished from Tutsi commoners.
+The definition of "Tutsi" has changed through time and location.
+Social structures were unstable throughout Rwanda, even during colonial times under Belgian rule.
+Generally, the Tutsi elite or aristocracy was distinguished from Tutsi commoners.

-When the Belgian colonists conducted censuses, they wanted to identify the people throughout Rwanda-Burundi according to a simple classification scheme.
-They defined "Tutsi" as anyone owning more than ten cows (a sign of wealth) or with the physical features of a longer thin nose, high cheekbones, and being over six feet tall, all of which are common descriptions associated with the Tutsi.
+When the Belgian colonial administration conducted censuses, it identified the people throughout Rwanda-Burundi according to a simple classification scheme.
+The "Tutsi" were defined as anyone owning more than ten cows (a sign of wealth) or with the physical features such as a longer, thin nose, high cheekbones, or being over six feet tall, all of which are common descriptions associated with the Tutsi.

-In the colonial era, the Tutsi were hypothesized to have arrived in the Great Lakes region from the Horn of Africa.
+In the colonial era, the Tutsi were hypothesized to have arrived in the Great Lakes region from the Horn of Africa, in accordance with the Hamitic hypothesis.

-Tutsis were considered by some to be of Cushitic origin, although they do not speak a Cushitic language, and have lived in the areas where they presently inhabit for at least 400 years, leading to considerable intermarriage with the Hutu in the area.
-Due to the history of intermingling and intermarrying of Hutus and Tutsis, some ethnographers and historians are of the view that Hutu and Tutsis cannot be called distinct ethnic groups.
+Tutsi are considered by some to be of Cushitic origin, although they do not speak a Cushitic language, and have inhabited the same areas for 400 years, leading to considerable intermarriage with Hutu in the area.
+Due to the history of intermingling and intermarrying of Hutu and Tutsi, some ethnographers and historians believe that the Hutu and Tutsi cannot be called distinct ethnic groups.